marco262/my_wiki/data/class/cleric.md

 ### Spellcasting Ability

 Wisdom is your spellcasting ability for your cleric spells.
-The pow er of your spells comes from your devotion to your deity.
+The power of your spells comes from your devotion to your deity.
 You use your Wisdom whenever a cleric spell refers to your spellcasting ability.
 In addition, you use your Wisdom modifier when setting the saving throw DC for a cleric spell you cast and when making an attack roll with one.

 * Spell save DC = 8 + your proficiency bonus + your Wisdom modifier
 * Spell attack modifier = your proficiency bonus + your Wisdom modifier